 The book we use for our spiritual foundation (KJV- Holy Bible) has many known errors[<2>Remember, the information and data contained in this section is a summary compiled from various documents and reference manuals.] and changes in it.
 From what I have been able to ascertain, the reason we do not discuss these matters is that it would tend to open up an assortment of problems.
-Either we avoid addressing this matter or we take the time, as I am doing now, to explainhow and why we determined what Bible publication to reference, since what is printed is in reality determined by the Publishers (what particular archeological writings goes in or stays out).
+Either we avoid addressing this matter or we take the time, as I am doing now, to explain how and why we determined what Bible publication to reference since what is printed is in reality determined by the Publishers (what particular archeological writings go in or stay out).
 This teaching process tends to be somewhat arduous so the tendency is to avoid it.
 If we were not taught ourselves how could we possibly explain it soundly to others?
 Although I primarily utilize the KJV, I am also fully aware that it is only one publisher’s translation.
 It was not the first or the only bible translation ever printed nor the last.
 I am also fully aware that any translation from one language to another language is never 100% accurate to the original.
 Often one word has many meanings, applying the wrong meaning will give you an incorrect translation of a scripture.
 Of course, this applies to any Bible publication.

 KJV: Modification Facts

-Probably the best known book today is the King James Bible.
+Probably the best-known book today is the King James Bible.
 The original translation, completed in 1611, contained 80 books.
 At that time there were 14 books known as the Apocrypha which were part of the King James translation and remained in the Bible until the end of the 19th Century.
 Although the 14 books of the Apocrypha were controversial, it cannot be denied that they were included in the original King James Bible.
 When we speak/teach about biblical content and translation a great degree of caution and study is required.

 There is a reason why the book we call the (KJV) of the HOLY BIBLE has a Version associated with it.
 That means changes were made to it.
 It has been said “Beware of the half-truth.
 You may have gotten hold of the wrong half.”
-Again, if only part of what we say is correct, the rest is incorrect, thus the answer in wrong.
+Again, if only part of what we say is correct, the rest is incorrect, thus the answer is wrong.

 Many Hebrew and Greek words have multiple meanings.
 Words can be spelled the same way in English yet have multiple meanings in their original Hebrew or Greek languages. (i.e., God, god, Lord, lord, etc….. can all mean something different).
 What might be written in one passage of the KJV Bible (as with any other Bible version) may or may not be the correct choice of wording for that particular scripture but the wording “chosen” is usually based on that Publishers beliefs and not necessarily that of the original author of that passage.
-In many cases it is usually the wrong choice of wording that causes scriptures to contradict or conflict with each other.
+In many cases, it is usually the wrong choice of wording that causes scriptures to contradict or conflict with each other.

 - One RED Flag we should be mindful of is the fact that even with the advent of the Dead Sea scrolls select documents were forever destroyed.
 This destruction of evidence was not at the leading of God.
-Select intrinsically fallible men determined what was deemed inspired of God for you.
+Select intrinsically fallible men who determined what was deemed inspired by God for you.
 The problem is validating what belongs and what doesn’t belong in the Bible.

-- Even added features that were not in existence prior to the printing presses, Capitalization of words, punctuations and RED LETTERED editions create conflict and often contribute to the confusion we experience in the Book of Revelation. (i.e., God, god, Lord, lord, etc.)
+- Even added features that were not in existence prior to the printing presses, Capitalization of words, punctuations, and RED LETTERED editions create conflict and often contribute to the confusion we experience in the Book of Revelation. (i.e., God, god, Lord, lord, etc.)